-Fortunately, most kinds of back pain get better on their own: roughly 50% of individuals may experience back pain relief within two weeks and 90% within three months.
+Fortunately, most types get better on their own: roughly 50% of individuals may experience relief within two weeks and 90% within three months.

-If the pain lasts for a few days, gets worse, does not react to back pain remedies such as rest, using heat or ice, back pain exercises and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
-There are two cases in which emergency medical care is needed:
+If the pain lasts for a few days, gets worse, does not react to remedies such as rest, using heat or ice, exercises, and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
+There are two cases in which emergency medical care is of utmost importance:

 - Bowel and/or bladder dysfunction